Akhilisreal/FBLA---Personal-Finance-Tracker/README.md

 # FBLA---Personal-Finance-Tracker
 An quick and easy to use personal finance tracker.
 Track your account balance and enter transactions.
 A list of transactions and a graph of your current balance, incomes, and expenses will be displayed.
+When you are finished entering your transactions, you can download a PDF of your finance report which displays your starting balance, current balance, a list of your transactions, and a graph of your current account balance, incomes, and expenses!